privefl/portfolio/docs/network.md

 Thus, my international network is under development.
 I'm using my blog, twitter, GitHub, Stack Overflow and conferences to get people to know me and want to collaborate with me.

-We can consider that it is a process that takes time, but that the indicators show that I am on the right track.
+We can consider that it is a process that takes time, yet the indicators show that I am on the right track.